sanjanatg/toxidapi/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details

-## Acknowledgments

-- [Google Gemini AI](https://ai.google.dev/) for the powerful text analysis capabilities
-- [FastAPI](https://fastapi.tiangolo.com/) for the efficient API framework
-- [Vercel](https://vercel.com/) for hosting and deployment